Darsh-A/Onlyfans18-/Biology/BIO101/Cellular Biology/Cell-Cell Interactions New.md

 - Many signal molecules trigger formation of cAMP
 - Other components of cAMP pathways are G proteins, G protein-coupled receptors, and protein kinases.
-- cAMP usually activates *protein kinase A*, which phosphorylates
+- cAMP usually activates *protein kinase A*, which phosphorylates various other proteins.
+- Other type of regulation of cell metabolism is provided by G-protein systems that inhibit adenylyl cyclase.